AliZreik05/NeuroVoice/README.md

 ## Contact

-Created by **Kassem Moussawi**.
+Created by **Kassem Moussawi, Ali Zriek and Marc Nadim Zaaeny**.
 For questions or collaborations, reach out via GitHub or email.